KarinOldbring/vegan-a-eat/testing.md

 * Result: When entering the site as a logged in user, a welcome text displaying the correct username is displayed.
 * Verdict: Code functions as intented.

+### Recipe List

+#### Recipe Overview

+* Expected Outcome: When entering the site a list of recipes are supposed to be displayed.
+The list should present a preview of each recipe with some basic information.
+* Test:
+* Result:
+* Verdict: Code functions as intented.

+#### Page Pagination

+* Expected Outcome:
+* Test:
+* Result:
+* Verdict: Code functions as intented.

 ####

 * Expected Outcome: